DigitexOfficial/api-docs/source/index.html.md

 The order can be either accepted or rejected by the exchange.

-> Example of the message in case order has been accepted:
+> An example of the `orderStatus` message if order has been accepted:

 ```javascript
 {